kureysalp/unity-prefab-instancer/README.md

 # unity-prefab-instancer
-If you have lot of instances of an object and these are not prefab, you can replace all instances with the prefab.
+If you have lot of instances of an object which not a prefab, you can replace all instances with a prefab.

 How to use:
 -Put "PrefabCorrectorInspector.cs" to Assets/Editor directory.